Spectrum Beaver

-The Spectrum Beaver is a family of single- and two-place, pusher configuration, high-wing ultralight aircraft that were first introduced by Spectrum Aircraft of Surrey, British Columbia, Canada, in 1983.
+The Spectrum Beaver is a family of single- and two-place, pusher configuration, high-wing ultralight aircraft that were designed by Larry Croome and first introduced by Spectrum Aircraft of Surrey, British Columbia, Canada, in 1983.

 Beaver ultralights have evolved as designs over time, have been produced by several companies and remain in production in the 21st century.

 Development

 The first model Beaver was the RX-28, a simple lightweight single-seat aircraft that was intended to comply with the US FAR 103 Ultralight Vehicles category, including the category's maximum 254 lb empty weight.
 The model designation indicated that it was Rotax-28 hp as it was powered by the 28 hp Rotax 277 single-cylinder, two-stroke powerplant.
 With this engine the RX-28 had an empty weight of 232 lb.

 The availability of the 35 hp Rotax 377 engine led to a higher-powered version of the RX-28, which was designated the RX-35.
 This Beaver model was fitted with floats and continued in production by Spectrum Aircraft until they ceased business in 1992.
+The RX-35 was a predictable and extremely nimble flyer with a respectable roll rate.
+Not designed with the intentions of negative flight, the RX-35 was flown very aggressively -yet excellently including light negative loadings by a highly skilled pilot named Dennis Maitlin(spelling?).
+There is an older video depicting a student out of control, showing his high skill doing fantastic maneuvers including inverted -however much too close to the ground and not a good example of responsible flight.

-Building on the success of the single-seat Beaver models, Spectrum Aircraft introduced the two-place Beaver RX 550 in 1986, and it quickly became the most popular ultralight trainer in Canada.
+Building on the success of the single-seat Beaver models, Spectrum Aircraft introduced the two-place Beaver RX 550 in December 1984.
+The fuselage was shown at an ultralight trade show in Los Angeles and test flown in February 1985.
+It quickly became the most popular ultralight trainer in Canada.
 The combination of its predictable and docile handling, along with the reliable Rotax 503 50 hp engine, ensured its success.
+Larry Croome left Spectrum Aircraft Inc in 1986.
+Up to year 1990 more than 1800 kits were delivered around the world including Africa.

 Intending to improve on the RX 550, Spectrum introduced the Beaver RX 650 in 1991, intending to place it in the Advanced Ultra-light Aeroplane category (AULA) in Canada.
 The RX 650 has doors that fold upwards, making it ideal for use on floats.
 The cockpit cage was changed to welded steel tube, from the previously used aluminum, and a sprung tailwheel was added.
 In service, the 650 quickly proved to have structural issues and its acceptance in the AULA category was rescinded by Transport Canada until the issues could be rectified.
 Most customer 650s were kept flying by operating them in the Basic Ultra-light Aeroplane category.
 Spectrum Aircraft went out of business in 1992, prior to rectifying the issues with the 650.